arin-ganguly/Object-detection-Tracking-using-YOLO/README.md

 **🎯 FPS and Frame info overlay**

-- ⚡ Optimized for performance using frame resizing (640x360)
+- ⚡You can Optimize the performance using frame resizing (640x360)